 Over the course of the years, I’ve participated in numerous disciplines and am thankful for all of these experiences.
-They’ve given me an appreciation for the nuances in skills that allow for success in each event, and a realization that excellent horsemanship is at the core of all proficient riding—no matter if it’s turning a barrel or sliding to a stop.
+They’ve given me an appreciation for the nuances in skills that allow for success in each event, and a realization that excellent horsemanship is at the core of all proficient riding—no matter if it’s used turning a barrel or sliding to a stop.
 That’s the most exciting part about being a member of this team, because that’s exactly what H&R is all about.
 This magazine prides itself on educating readers, providing the tools to improve the partnership between riders and their equine companions.

 I’m eager to work with this talented team of editors who, every month, successfully provide the reputable content that Horse&Rider fans love.